xvzc/SpoofDPI/docs/developer-guide/testing.md

 ## Conventions

-SpoofDPI uses the standard `testing` package enhanced by [testify](https://github.com/stretchr/testify) for assertions and requirements.
+spoofdpi uses the standard `testing` package enhanced by [testify](https://github.com/stretchr/testify) for assertions and requirements.

 ### 1. Framework